jebberjeb/lambda-sleep-dev-instance/README.md

 From the command line, use the `deploy.sh` and `run.sh` to deploy the Lambda and execute it.

-`deploy.sh` uses `aws cloudformation` cli command, as opposed to `aws lambda` as it allows us to use AWS CloudFormation to manage the lambda, as well as share the CloudFormation template `template.yml` between the local development environment & AWS cloud CI environment.
+`deploy.sh` uses `aws cloudformation` cli command as it allows us to use AWS CloudFormation to manage the step functions & lambdas, as well as share the CloudFormation template `template.yml` between the local development environment & AWS cloud CI environment.